 The Market Neighborhood is bounded by Market Street and the Market Street Corridor on the east, Lake Washington on the south and west, and Juanita Bay on the north.
-The residential development pattern is well-established_characterized by old and new housing stock, with single-family homes a variety of housing types and styles interspersed throughout the neighborhood, while-commercial.
+The residential development pattern is well establishedcharacterized by old and new housing stock, with single family homes a variety of housing types and styles interspersed throughout the neighborhood, while commercial.
 Commercial and multifamily uses are located along the Market Street Corridor south of 18th Avenue West.

-The Market Neighborhood is much beloved by its both residents.
+The Market Neighborhood is much beloved by itsboth residents.
 Their and the broader community.
-The vision for the future is to preserve maintain and enhance the many unique elements that make this neighborhood highly livable, while contributing to progress on community priorities in a manner that is both consistent with, and enhancing Citywide objectives of, the existing neighborhood character, environmental protection, housing affordability, and mobility.
+The vision for the future is to preservemaintain and enhance the many unique elements that make this neighborhood highly livable, while contributing to progress on community priorities in a manner that is both consistent with, and enhancingCitywide objectives of, the existing neighborhood character. environmental protection, housing affordability, and mobility.

 There are many notable assets of the Market Neighborhood.
 The Market Neighborhood adjoins downtown Kirkland and sits adjacent to the commercial corridor of Market Street, which provides access to public transportation, and an easy walk to neighborhood shops and services.
 Bordering Lake Washington, the neighborhood provides public water access, and beautiful lake, city and mountain views that are enjoyed by both residents and the greater community.
 Importantly, the neighborhood has five parks, Heritage, Lake Avenue West, Waverly, Kiwanis, and Juanita Bay, where the public can enjoy extensive open spaces, walking paths, tennis courts, beaches, and wildlife viewing in natural habitat.
 The neighborhood is rich in historic buildings and residences, contains a mixture of old and thenew housing stock is consistently characterized by single-family residences.
 Many mature trees have been preserved, and stillyet public and private westerly views abound along the neighborhood's topography that slopes down to the lake.
 Routes for bicycles and pedestrians are present, although partially developed, with valuable potential for future north-south connections.
-Most of all, residents ofpeople who live in the Market Neighborhood feel a strong sense of connection, they welcome newcomers, and they are actively involved in the local schools and in the broader community with their neighbors, who span multiple generations of civic minded residents.
+Most of all, residents of people who live in the Market Neighborhood feel a strong sense of connection, they welcome newcomers, and they are actively involved in the local schools and in the broader community with their neighbors, who span multiple generations of civic minded residents...

-preserving the single family character of residences elements of the neighborhood that make it highly livable - such as Kirkland seeks walkable streets, access to accommodate parks and the lake, and community connections - while accommodating growth and appropriate density increases in a variety of housing types to meet the needs of all segments of the population.
-Street safety for school children and other pedestrians is another issue of concern, in part because of priority: increased traffic, increased demand for on-street parking, and the lack of contiguous sidewalks throughout the neighborhood missing sidewalk segments pose challenges to safe and easy pedestrian access.
+Matters of shared concern among residents of Priorities for the Market Neighborhood include preservingfostering the single-family character of residences elements of the neighborhood FALTBLE thighly livable - such as Kirkland seekswalkable streets, access to accommodate parks and the lake, and community connections - while accommodating growth and appropriate density increases in a variety of housing types to meet the needs of all segments of the population.
+Street safety for school children and other pedestrians is another issue of concern, in part because of priority; increased traffic, increased demand for on-street parking, and the lack of contiguous sidewalks throughout the neighborhood missing sidewalk segments pose challenges to safe and easy pedestrian access.
 And finally, residents community members are keenly interested in the proposed Greenway along Waverly Way and up Sixth Street West, which could be both a neighborhood and community asset if appropriately implemented.